Strategy & Governance

 How to Avoid Surprise Software Renewals at Your Nonprofit

-Stop Surprise Renewals Before They Hijack Your Priorities
+Stop Surprise Software Renewals Before They Hijack Your Priorities

 Most nonprofits do not renew software intentionally.
 They renew because the notice date passed, no one owned the decision, or there was not enough time to evaluate alternatives.